World News | India's COVID-19 Fight People-driven: Modi | LatestLY

-Washington, Jun 28 (PTI) India's fight against the novel coronavirus pandemic is driven by its people, Prime Minister Narendra Modi has said, attributing the "success" against the pandemic to the implementation the nationwide lockdown in its initial phase.
+Washington, Jun 28 (PTI) India's fight against the novel coronavirus pandemic is driven by its people, Prime Minister Narendra Modi has said, attributing the success against the contagion to the implementation of the nationwide lockdown in its initial phase.

 Also Read | Princeton University Removes President Woodrow Wilson's Name From School of Public and International Affairs Due to His 'Racist' Views.